How to Make Focaccia Bread

 - Skill Level: Intermediate

 Focaccia is one of my most highly requested recipes from my readers.
-I make it frequently for my students to snack on during my Chicago Bread Workshops, and it always gets rave reviews.
-So today I want to show you exactly how I make it.
+I make it frequently for my students to snack on during classes at Bettie’s Chicago and it always gets rave reviews.
+My recipe is light and airy with so much packed flavor.
+Today I want to show you exactly how I make it.

-I use this same method for making the bread with dried yeast or with my natural sourdough starter, so you can use either in this recipe!
-I also make this as a no-knead focaccia.
-The method and ratios I use for the bread keep it very flavorful and moist, with extremely little effort.
+I use this same method for making the bread with dried yeast or with my natural sourdough starter so you can use either in this recipe!
+The method and ratios I use for this bread keep it very flavorful and moist with extremely little effort.

 What is Focaccia?

-Focaccia is a classic italian flatbread.
-It can be kept plain with just a bit of olive oil and salt sprinkled over the top before baking, or it can be topped with an endless variety of toppings.
+Focaccia is a classic Italian flatbread.
+It can be kept plain with just a bit of olive oil and salt sprinkled over the top or it can be topped with an endless variety of toppings.
 My favorite is Focaccia al rosmarino which just means it has fresh rosemary sprinkled over the top.

-Some people also use this bread as the base for pizza, and that is also absolutely delicious.
-It really is a very flexible bread that can be adapted for many different situations.
+You can also use this bread to make sandwiches, paninis, or even a flatbread pizza!
+It is a very flexible bread that can be adapted for many different situations.

 Ingredients

 You can use either bread flour or unbleached all-purpose flour for this recipe.
-And I recommend making it simple without a lot of toppings the first time you make it so you can really taste the flavor of the bread.
+I recommend keeping it simple without a lot of toppings the first time you make it so you can really taste the flavor of the bread.

 How to Make Focaccia

-Like most all bread recipes, there is not one singular way to approach focaccia.
-I have developed this method as my favorite way to make it to maximize flavor and minimize hands on time.
+Like most all bread recipes there is not one singular way to approach focaccia.
+I have developed this method as my favorite way to maximize flavor and minimize hands on time.
+This is a no-knead focaccia recipe.

 I like to use a very high hydration dough, meaning there is a lot of water in this recipe.
 This allows the bread to get a more open hole structure and keeps the crumb very moist.